 My foundation is my reward/risk, or what is referred to as R. To achieve a planned 2R (actual R can be much better) means that my planned reward is twice my planned risk.
 I had the minimum acceptable R as too small.
-Again, in theory (or backtest) it’s fine but in practise – often with a less precise entry point and a variable spread – working with less than 1R is not viable for me.
+Again, in theory (or backtest) it’s okay but in practice – often with a less precise entry point and a variable spread – working with less than 1R is not viable for me.

 I call a 1R a scalp and a 2R a swing.
 My strategy, because of my abundance of less than 1R scalp opportunities, was scalp/swing.
 And this provided me with few swings.
-Moreover, the scalp element (less than 1R) required an 80% (win/loss) success rate to see accumulation of reward.
+Moreover, the scalp element (less than 1R) required an 80% (win/loss) success rate to see an accumulation of reward.